junmckill/leavu3-mod/README.md

 You can also configure parameters for window position, size, AA, update rates, etc. Check the leavu3-cfg.json for a full list of configurable parameters.

+### WHERE IS THE DATA COMING FROM?

+Leavu3 uses [dcs-remote2](https://github.com/GiGurra/dcs-remote2) to inject a [data export script](https://github.com/GiGurra/leavu3/blob/master/src/main/resources/lua_scripts/LoDataExport.lua) into DCS, which then grabs ownship + AI wingman information from the game.

+In order to display information regarding your human wingmen and their targets, you both need to be connected to the Leavu3 datalink (see above).

 ### COMPATIBILITY

 Built with LibGDX for cross platform compatibility.
 Works out of the box on: